enaughton/blog-2021/src/index.md

 socialImage: /images/headshot_2020.jpeg
 ---

 I am a full-stack JavaScript developer.
-I am a motivated developer, A CoderDad, and Creative.
+A CoderDad, and Creative.

 #CoderDads Newsletter: [Sign up for the Newsletter](https://sendfox.com/coderdads)